-The Board of Studies, Teaching & Educational Standards has packaged VET courses from national Training Packages into courses and units of study for the Higher School Certificate.
+The NSW Education Standards Authority (NESA) has packaged VET courses from national Training Packages into courses and units of study for the Higher School Certificate.
 A student may do a 120-hour course, 240-hour course, and may elect to do a 60 or 120-hour specialisation course.
 ICF courses have a mandatory work placement component and an optional HSC exam that may contribute to the ATAR.